The Spillover Effects Of Big Sky’s Ravenous Appetite For More

 Note to unknown author of the text above: that’s kind of a warped portrayal of conservation biology.
 And, the word “rife,” at least according to dictionary definition, has a pejorative connotation.
 The Cambridge Dictionary describes rife as “being full of something unpleasant.”
 Thus, does the writer really mean to suggest that the small wildlife corridors located between Moonlight and the town of Ennis in the Madison Valley, are that?
 Further, there’s not much “build lightly on less sensitive land” happening in Big Sky, nor are many wild animals succesfully reintroducing themselves into former habitat now covered with asphalt, concrete, glass and steel.

 Land has been magnanimously protected.
 About 15,500 acres of Moonlight Basin was put under conservation easement by its individual landowners and another 2600 acres was put under easement by Lone Mountain Land Company when it purchased Moonlight in 2019.
 There’s also the 4500-acre Jack Creek Preserve, the result of a conservation easement, product of a 2005 deal struck between wildlife-minded landowners Jon Fossel and Dottie Fossel and the Montana Land Reliance.
-Even though those easements limit development and are saddled between the federal Lee Metcalf Wilderness, they are not insulated from the effects of sprawl now coming at the corridors from two directions.
+Even though those easements limit development and are saddled between the federal Lee Metcalf Wilderness, they are not totally insulated from the effects of sprawl now coming at the corridors from two directions.

 Growing adjacent human pressures do not give wide-ranging wildlife a lot of room to safely wander, Schwartz told me in 2020.
 The late conservation biologist Brent Brock, who was enlisted to analyze the impacts of human development around Big Sky, expressed deepening concern in recent years.
 He noted that expanding sprawl occurring on unprotected lands in the Madison Valley between Ennis Lake/McAllister and pushing southward toward the outskirts of Ennis on the west side of the Madison Range was—and will—negatively impact the value of protected corridors.
 If outdoor recreation pressures also are happening on both public and private lands west of Big Sky, that puts added strains on wildlife and increases the likelihood of conflict.